Generic Name: pantoprazole (oral/injection) (pan TOE pra zole)

-What should I avoid?
+What should I avoid while using Protonix?

-This medication can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, stop taking Protonix and call your doctor.
+This medicine can cause diarrhea, which may be a sign of a new infection.
+If you have diarrhea that is watery or bloody, call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.

 Protonix side effects

 severe stomach pain, diarrhea that is watery or bloody;

 joint pain; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.